-- Tilt. b - Control handles - Forward (F), Neutral (N), Reverse (R). - c Active light Illuminated when remote control is active and ready to use. - Neutral light Illuminated when engine is in neutral gear position.
+- a Trim/tilt switch Refer to Power Trim and Tilt. - Control handles Forward (F), Neutral (N), Reverse (R). - c Active light Illuminated when remote control is active and ready to use. - Neutral light Illuminated when engine is in neutral gear position.
 Blinks when engine is in throttle only mode. - Select key Used to select System View on-screen options, if equipped.
 Refer to System View Operation Manual for screen options. - Arrow trackpad Used to scroll through System View displays, if equipped.
 Refer to System View Operation Manual for screen options. - g Sync light Illuminated when the auto synchronizing feature is engaged.
 Refer to Operation - Starting The Engine. - h Throttle only/station select key Allows the boat operator to increase engine RPM for warm-up, without shifting the engine into gear.
 Allows the boat operator to select which station will be used for dual helm applications.
-Refer to Operation - Starting The Engine. - Detent tension adjustment Refer to Operation - Remote Control Adjustments. - j Control handle friction adjustment screw -Refer to Operation - Remote Control Adjustments.
+Refer to Operation - Starting The Engine. - Detent tension adjustment Refer to Operation - Remote Control Adjustments. - j Control handle friction adjustment screw - Refer to Operation - Remote Control Adjustments.